Wallsmedia/DotNetCore.Mps.MongoDb/README.md

 ## DotNetCore MicroService Platform MongoDB Access
-This package is based on breaking and deep design/interface changes, including re-engineering and refactoring of the original [MongoDb Generic Repository](https://github.com/alexandre-spieser/mongodb-generic-repository).
+This package is based on breaking and deep design/interface changes, including re-engineering and refactoring of the original *MongoDb Generic Repository*

 Features:
 - Generic